arangodb-helper/arangodb/docs/Manual/Programs/Starter/Architecture.md

 ## What does the Starter do

-The ArangoDB Starter is a program used to create ArangoDB database deployments on bare-metal (or virtual machines) with easy.
+The ArangoDB Starter is a program used to create ArangoDB database deployments on bare-metal (or virtual machines) with ease.
 It enables you to create everything from a simple Single server instance to a full blown Cluster with datacenter to datacenter replication in under 5 minutes.